National Weather Service confirms tornado in Wendell, Zebulon

 A farm near the intersection of Rolesville Road and Davistown Road sustained significant damage.
 Trees were toppled and uprooted on the property, falling on fences and in areas where farm animals lived.

-None of the animals was harmed, according to the farm owner.
+None of the animals were harmed, according to the farm owner.
 Also, amazingly none of the trees fell on the owner's home.

 However, the roof of a barn on the property appeared to have been damaged.